-The High Desert Partnership, a rural nonprofit that strives to advance collaborative relationships between Harney County residents and government, is convening the Youth Changing the Community (YCTC) initiative with assistance from Oregon Consensus.
-High Desert Partnership is bringing together a group of leaders from education, health, justice, natural resources, and other fields to coordinate and …Read More
+The High Desert Partnership, a rural nonprofit that strives to advance collaborative relationships between Harney County residents and government, convened the Youth Changing the Community (YCTC) initiative with assistance from Oregon Consensus.
+High Desert Partnership brought together a group of leaders from education, health, justice, natural resources, and other fields to coordinate and take strategic …Read More

 Eastern Oregon Projects